FutuneAI/ai-visibility-framework/components/entity-definition.md

 | Industry directory listings | Category-specific entity signals; contribute to training data through aggregation |
 | Press coverage | Third-party entity descriptions; high training data weight |

 **The consistency test:** pull the entity description from five independent sources and compare.
-If the category, name, geographic scope, and primary capability are described consistently, entity definition is working.
-If they differ meaningfully, inconsistency is suppressing accurate representation.
+If the category, name, geographic scope, and primary capability are described consistently, the entity definition is working.
+If they differ meaningfully, inconsistency suppresses accurate representation.

 ---

 ## Entity Definition and Schema.org

-Schema.org structured markup is the most direct way to provide machine-readable entity definition on a website.
+Schema.org structured markup is the most direct way to provide a machine-readable definition of a website entity.
 The `Organization` schema type supports the key entity properties:

 ```json
 {